 - Developer friendly

 So, these are different Blockchain open source projects that you should know about.
 You can also try them if you are aspiring to build a career in blockchain.
-We at 101Blockchains offers training courses and certification programs for the blockchain enthusiasts to learn Blockchain, build blockchain skills, and recognize those skills.
+We at 101Blockchains offers training courses and certification programs for blockchain enthusiasts to learn Blockchain, build blockchain skills, and recognize those skills.

-If you are the one who has a great potential to participate in the blockchain race, we invite you to try out our Free Blockchain Course and take the first step to start your blockchain journey!
+If you are the one who has great potential to participate in the blockchain race, we invite you to try out our Free Blockchain Course and take the first step to start your blockchain journey!

 *Disclaimer: The article should not be taken as, and is not intended to provide any investment advice.
 Claims made in this article do not constitute investment advice and should not be taken as such.
 101 Blockchains shall not be responsible for any loss sustained by any person who relies on this article.
 Do your own research!